InvestMoat

 Learned InterfacesWEAKENED

-Subscription UX and re-fill workflow drive some switching cost, but rivals can replicate the UI quickly.
+Subscription UX and re-fill workflow drive some switching cost, but rivals can replicate the UI quickly — and FTC cancellation allegations undercut any claim that retention is earned convenience alone.

 Business LogicWEAKENED